catervpillar/playfair/README.md

 - Example of the decoded file name: ```message.pf -> message.dec```
 - Example of the decoded file content: ```PD DG MA HB...```

+## Additional features
-The user can also know the program version with one of the following commands:
+The user can also know the program's version with one of the following commands:
 - ```playfair --version```
 - ```playfair -v```

-Also, a useful quick guide of the program can be displayed with one of the commands:
+Also, a useful quick guide to the program can be displayed with one of the following commands:
 - ```playfair --help```
 - ```playfair -h```